 Continuing with our AddictNoMore theme that we need to move beyond terms and concepts such as “addiction” and move closer into the heart of the matter.
 We need to be always governed by unconditionality and non-judgment, and we can then become more aware that the suffering around substance use is more to do with relational and experiential disconnections of hearts, souls, and minds.
-With this awareness, we find the central and pivotal point to change in our conditions of suffering is connection.
-Connection with our true self (not our false self) with each other and the universe.
-It is important that these connections occur within a context of experiential unconditionality of being (i.e., a natural state of love), mindful awareness and within a context of our own agentic-re-creation of meanings and stories of meaning.
+With this awareness, we find the central and pivotal point to changing our conditions of suffering is connection.
+This is to connect with our more genuine and authentic self (not our false self), connect with each other, and connect with the bigger universe.
+It is important that these connections occur within a context of experiential unconditionality of being (i.e., a natural state of love), mindful awareness and within a context of our own agentic-re-creation of meanings and stories of meaning (a sort of co-creation).
 To do all this we propose the venue of small support meetings within our respective communities.
 These meetings can be shaped around people’s problems with using drugs and or expanded to any sort of experience of suffering (i.e., family conflict, socio-economics, other sorts of psychological distresses and “diagnoses”).

 Central to the aim of these meetings is to hold space for the paradoxes (dialectic truths) around healing.
 (Borrowing these paradoxes from the book “The complexity of Connections” by Judith V. Jordon and colleagues) these paradoxes are: